-The group has prepared cash flow forecasts along with a range of scenarios to 30 June 2023, applying different sensitives to revenue, which indicate that the group and company can continue as a going concern for a period of at least 12 months from the signing of the financial statements.
+The group performance in the 2022 year has been extremely positive, the group is cash generative and is forecast to remain cash positive.
+The group has prepared cash flow forecasts along with a range of scenarios to 30 June 2024, applying different sensitives to revenue, which indicate that the group and company can continue as a going concern for a period of at least 12 months from the signing of the financial statements.
 Cashflow forecasts have been prepared to illustrate a base case scenario and a severe but plausible downside trading and cashflow position.
-In the severe but plausible downside scenario there remains significant headroom in the minimum cash balance over the period to 30 June 2023 and therefore the directors have satisfied themselves that the Group has adequate funds in place to continue in operational existence for the foreseeable future.
-The group has also provided a letter of support for the company.